 Following a UKRI announcement on the 11th November, any other applications for extensions must be made to the student’s institution rather than LISS DTP, since UKRI is distributing money to institutions for this purpose.
 As a general rule, please keep records/receipts of any expenditure or disruption to your study relating to CV19 in order to assist you in making applications at a later date.
 In the week beginning 25th January KCL students with a funding end date after 1st April 2021, who have not previously applied for an extension, will be invited to apply via a KCL scheme.

 Any extensions granted by the DTP before the 1st January 2021 are funded from its existing Training Grant, so whether or not they are approved is dependent on the DTP budget overall as well as the justification provided in individual cases.
 Many students are funded partly by the ESRC and partly by their home institution.
 Funding extensions approved by LISS DTP will cover only the ESRC portion of a student’s funding.
 If LISS approves your application it will ask home institutions to provide their portion, but this contribution cannot be guaranteed.

 Submission Date Extensions:

 Your submission date will normally move forward in line with any extension to your funding end date unless you have already been granted a Covid-related extension to your submission date.
+(All KCL students registered in 2019/20 were awarded a three month extension to their submission date.)
 Please note however that processes across institutions vary, and you should check with your home institution about changes to your submission date following any extensions to your funding end date.